Skip to content

 Export Favorites from the Microsoft Edge browser

 Microsoft Edge can export the saved bookmarks from the bookmarks manager into an HTML file.
 The file can be imported into any other computer browser.
-For mobile bookmarks export, we must sync the favorites with the connected devices and export them from the favorites manager on the computer screen.

-2. From the More horizontal 3dots icon menu, select the Favorites menu.
+2. From the More horizontal 3-dots icon menu, select the Favorites menu.

 Microsoft Edge computer Favorites menuIt will open the Favorites pop-up page.

-3. Click on the Options horizontal 3dots icon and select the Export Favorites option.
+3. Click on the Options horizontal 3-dots icon and select the Export Favorites option.

 Export favorites option in Edge browser Favorites windowIt will open the File Explorer window.